 Physical trainer Joseph Pilates originally developed this practice in the early 20th century.

 Research has confirmed that a nonstrenuous Pilates routine can improve muscular endurance and flexibility.
-Other studies have indicated that Pilates can help manage chronic low back pain and possibly even improve sleep quality in some people.
+Other studies have indicated that Pilates can help

 People can do most, if not all, Pilates exercises at home, and there are many online videos offering tailored routines to meet specific aims, such as improving back pain.